nhjjr/cbptools/docs/source/processing/masking.rst

 Extracting the seed mask from an atlas
 --------------------------------------
-If a `region_id` is specified, the given seed mask will be treated as an atlas.
+If a `region_id` (:green:`data:masks:region_id`) is specified, the given seed mask will be treated as an atlas.
 The `region_id` can be a singular integer or a list of integers.
 Each voxel that has a value that occurs in the `region_id` will be used to create the seed mask.
 If multiple region IDs are given, a composite mask of all given IDs is generated.

 Binarizing the seed mask
 ------------------------